AnotherJohnH/pico-106/README.md

 ### Build

-Being developed on MacOS but should build fine on Linux too.
+Being developed on MacOS but should build on Linux too.

     make